 The Recovery Plan lists objectives and specific action items necessary to achieve each of the eight goals.

 The Ontario Tallgrass Prairie and Savanna Association formed in 1999 to implement the Recovery Plan for Tallgrass Communities of Southern Ontario.
 The association became Tallgrass Ontario when it was incorporated as a federally regulated charity on January 1st, 2002.
 The establishment of the Recovery Plan was an important first step toward recovering southern Ontario’s tallgrass communities.
 It provided a basis for action and laid out specific tasks.
 All levels of government, non-governmental organizations large and small, private landowners, public land managers, businesses and industries have a part to play.
 It is vital to coordinate the organizations and individuals already engaging in recovery activities and to “expand the circle” by getting others involved.
 Leadership, monetary and other resources, as well as cooperation, creativity and commitment are all needed to achieve the goals.

 From time to time Tallgrass Ontario revisits the Tallgrass Recovery Plan that gave rise to the organization.
-The recovery plan is under review in 2018 with an anticipated completion date of March 2019.
+The most recent update was completed in 2019 and is now available for download.

 Download Tallgrass Communities of Southern Ontario Recovery Plan (pdf)